PeChen123/2DBN_learning/README.md

 ## Demo

-The `demos` directory includes an example implementation of our \texttt{2DBN} method, demonstrating how to use the packages and apply the methodology.
+The `demos` directory includes an example implementation of our \texttt{FDBNL} method, demonstrating how to use the packages and apply the methodology.